johnnyawesome/MengerSponge/README.md

 This one is really cool: You can roitate the whole Fractal with your mouse, as well as zoom into it.

 Time to explore infinity!

+## More information
+I also wrote  [this blogpost](https://breaksome.tech/creating-a-fractal-tree-in-p5js/)  about this little project that explains things in depth.